taschenuhr/insomnia-plugin-otherrequest/README.md

 Build/tested for insomnia 6.0.x

+## Installation

+Install the `insomnia-plugin-otherrequest` plugin from Preferences > Plugins.

 ## Types
 ### Request -> Formfield
 Choose one of the active form fields of the selected request.